“20 minutes of action.”

 I blame the Bible.
 We can thank a few undoubtedly, sexually repressed and frustrated blokes somewhere (with one or two probably had received a knockback at some point) who decided to vent their frustrations by writing a book.
 Every story requires a baddie, a protagonist.
 So, they gave us Eve and sealed our fate.
 Testaments that were to influence billions, Genesis devastatingly established the status quo of male dominance and female subservience.

 Misogyny and sexism as old as time itself.
 It is EVERYWHERE, usually blatant, but it can also be subtle.
 The dad, when asked if he took sugar in his tea, replied: “no idea, ask your mum” (true story).
 A boy pulled your hair or pushed you over in school, he did that because he “likes you”.
 Wolf whistle, take it as a compliment.
 Fuck, if I got a pound for every time a bloke told me to “smile” I’d be the Imelda Marcos of the sports shoe world.
-It is so ingrained and commonplace that we just accept and overlook it.
+It is so ingrained and commonplace that when we disapprove, it’s us with the problem.

 Sex sells and the female body or its parts are an advertising company’s wet dream.
 Advertisers exploit sexuality and encourage us to think of sex as a commodity.
 These images reinforce stereotypes of women as sex objects and in turn, are a contributing factor in cultural attitudes regarding sexual violence.
 Whilst certainly not exclusive, global fashion brands such as Tom Ford, Dolce and Gabbana and Yves Saint Laurent are exemplary in using near-pornographic imagery.
 Images that reference depictions of rape, sexual violence, and paedophilia, Yves Saint Laurent’s latest campaign banned (yet again).